 There are so many benefits to solo travel after 50.
 For one thing, it's an easy way to see the world on your terms.
 Maybe you're single and don't want to be held back from experiencing new things.
 Or perhaps you and your partner struggle to agree on what makes a perfect holiday.

-Whether you're an early riser or a late sleeper, a beach bum or a city explorer, solo travel means that you can enjoy precisely the type of trip you want without thinking about anyone else.
+Whether you're an early riser or a late sleeper, a beach bum or a city explorer, solo travel means you can enjoy the type of trip you want without thinking about anyone else.
 You can be selfish without any guilt!

 Best types of singles holidays